SiliconLabs/wfx-common-tools/test-feature/README.md

   * `read_fw_version` (optional, used for logging test conditions)
   * `read_tx_info` (optional, used with a FEM)

+> NB: Prior to running RF testing, make sure you stop any WLAN use of your product.

 ## Prerequisites

 First, install the  **WXF connection layer**